 Question #15 asks subjects: "As a result of USING PESTICIDES (emphasis in original), how often have you: a seen a doctor, b been hospitalized."
 The possible responses are never, once, twice, or three or more times.
 Again, this question presumes that the respondent knows something about the causative role of pesticides in particular situations, perhaps because he or she experiences unusual symptoms in short order after the chemical is applied.
 Some visits may be after exposure but before symptoms appear.
-In ambiguous situations involving common symptoms and longer time lags, the respondent may not realize that the chemical a symptom that was not caused by the exposure.
+In ambiguous situations involving common symptoms and longer time lags, the respondent may not realize that the chemical exposure was responsible for the symptom or may attribute to the chemical a symptom that was not caused by the exposure.
 If the question is intended to provide a surrogate measure of exposure to chemicals, it needs to be used with caution if it is used at all.